There’s never been a better time to sell products online, but there’s also never been more need to get persuasive.

 Then there’s information about BirdRock Baby’s Lifetime Guarantee.
 Talk about reassurance!

-Then there’s the “You’ve seen BirdRock Baby in…” section that provides social proof in the form of media badges:
+Then there’s the “You’ve seen BirdRock Baby in…” section that provides social proof in the form of media badges.
+Below the media badges, there’s another cross-selling section that offers more moccasins.

 And then there’s the product rating and the customer reviews section: